Are detoxes really necessary, or worth the time & money?

 Chances are, you’ll be getting more fruit and veg than you usually do, so that’s not a bad thing!
 And you’ll probably keep that up for a while afterwards, too.

 The paradox I find with the whole subject is that we’re all different, so how can there be only one right way to do it?
-And just as different diets and eating styles work differently for everyone, I believe the same is true for detoxes and cleanses.
+Just as different diets and eating styles work differently for different people, I believe the same is true for detoxes and cleanses.

 Don’t just jump on the bandwagon